crowdpro3/bogdanvlviv.github.io/_posts/talks/ruby/rails/2019-03-22-how-to-upgrade-a-big-rails-application.markdown

 > Eliminate deprecations from your codebase: [https://github.com/Shopify/deprecation_toolkit](https://github.com/Shopify/deprecation_toolkit)

-\- If you are interested in such things, then I highly recommend you to watch this video from RailsConf 2018.
+\- If you are interested in such things, then I highly recommend you to go through all the references in this talk.

 ## Thanks!